Saturday, April 27, 2024

 It has some tweaks though.
 The osc can be turned on and off by applying a gate signal to D2.
 This is needed because there is no VCA; the oscillator has to be turned off to prevent it from droning.

 The octave can be changed by toggling switch S1.
-It changes the configuration of the two timing caps from parallel to serial.
+It changes the configuration of the two timing caps from parallel to series.
 This gives a 2 octave difference between the positions.

 The addition of D1 keeps the timing caps from being charged up by the R4/R5 voltage divider through R3 and R2.
 Instead, they're charged by an external voltage that goes through R1 and R2.